Payen 2018 Tabalí

 Icon Syrah | Limarí Valley

-"The ultimate expression of Chilean Syrah: a red wine of deep soul and infinite elegance, sculpted by the cool wind and rocky soils of Limarí."
+"The ultimate expression of Chilean Syrah: a red wine with a deep soul and infinite elegance, sculpted by the cool wind and stony soils of Limarí."

 The Summit of Limarí

 Payen is the liquid testament to the potential of the Limarí Valley.
-This iconic Syrah is born from a surgical selection of the winery's best plots, where the influence of the Pacific Ocean and alluvial soils rich in calcium carbonate forge a mineral and fresh character.
-With 18 months of aging in French oak, it is a wine that balances imposing power with sophistication, placing it among the great red wines of the world.
+This iconic Syrah originates from a surgical selection of the best plots of the winery, where the influence of the Pacific Ocean and alluvial soils rich in calcium carbonate forge a mineral and fresh character.
+With 18 months of aging in French oak, it is a wine that balances imposing power with a sophistication that places it among the world's great red wines.

 1. Identity Profile